Nathan Hughes

 Principal Oboe, Grace B. Dayton Chair

-An avid chamber musician, Hughes has performed with the Philadelphia, La Jolla, Seattle and Brooklyn Chamber Music Societies, as well as at ChamberFest Cleveland and Chamber Music Pittsburgh.
+An avid chamber musician, Hughes has performed with the Philadelphia, La Jolla, Seattle and Brooklyn chamber music societies, as well as at ChamberFest Cleveland and Chamber Music Pittsburgh.
 In addition, he has made appearances at the festivals of Aspen, Bridgehampton, Lucerne, Marlboro, Pacific, Salzburg, Santa Fe, Sarasota, Spoleto and Tanglewood.
 He has received critical acclaim for his performances as soloist with the MET Chamber Ensemble at Carnegie Hall, Mainly Mozart Festival Orchestra, Orchestra of St. Luke’s, Seattle Symphony, La Jolla SummerFest Chamber Orchestra and Verbier Festival Orchestra.